heptarch/heptarch.github.io/drafts/demon.md

 Facing backwards, she can see from a distance the grey and frozen light of Aberdeen, and beneath the boat, the mild swell of the wave which bears them.
+Turning, a matte black rectangle stands out against the nightdark flux of the water.

 The dream lurches.
 Ellen is now moored on the other side of a craggy, rough-hewn breakwater, concealing Aberdeen and reaching into the sky.
-Behind, the dark outlines of a shopfront on Chancery Lane;
+Behind her, an island the dark outlines of a shopfront on Chancery Lane;
 the tailor, Ede & Ravenscroft.
 The store blooms suddenly into light and color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes,